mvolkmann/blog/src/smalltalk/21-collections.md

 ## Array

 `Array` instances are fixed-length, ordered collections.
+They are indexed starting at 1, not 0.
 Elements cannot be added or deleted, but they can be modified.

 Most of the interesting `Array` methods are defined in